 The HAC Gallery, Hillsborough Arts Council, 102 North Churton Street, across the street from the Wooden Nickel, Hillsborough.
+I hrough Dec.
+26 - "The Space In Between. featuring paintingsd by Lauren deSerres. de-Serres is a mixed media painter based in Pittsboro, NC.
+Lauren recently became a mother and this collection reflects various aspects of that experience.
+Her work uses animal allegory to explore the human experience and ways in which we address the challenges of adulthood.
 Ongoing - Offers a venue for emerging and mid-career artists to show and sell their work.
 Hours: Wed.-Sat., noon-4pm.
 Contact: 919/643-2500 or at (www.hillsboroughartscouncil.org).